plug

 - He attempted to plug the leaks with some caulk.

-- (transitive) To blatantly mention a particular product or service as if advertising it.
+- (transitive) To promote (something, especially a product or service); to mention (something) as if promoting or advertising it.

 - The main guest on the show just kept plugging his latest movie: it got so tiresome.